Reduced basis stochastic Galerkin methods for partial differential equations with random inputs: The reduced basis stochastic Galerkin method

-Typically, the reduced space is constructed via greedy algorithm based on an indicator.
-In this study, the indicator is denoted $\Delta_n(\sv)$ for the $n$-dimension RBM space, and the greedy for constructing $\bm{Q}_r$ is given by Algorithm~\ref{alg:RBM}.
+Typically, the reduced space is constructed using a greedy algorithm based on an indicator.
+In this study, the indicator is denoted by $\Delta_n(\sv)$ for the $n$-dimensional RBM space.
+The construction of $\bm{Q}_r$ using the greedy algorithm is provided by Algorithm~\ref{alg:RBM}.

-The most commonly used indicator is the residual-based a posteriori error estimator, the readers can consult Refs.~\cite{Quarteroni2016Reduced} for details.
-However, since only the most important samples and their corresponding solutions are needed in this work, we would like to apply a residual free indicator to generate the reduced basis space.
+The most commonly used indicator in reduced basis methods is the residual based a posteriori error estimator.
+Detailed discussions are provided in \cite{Quarteroni2016Reduced}.
+However, in this work, where only the most important samples and their corresponding solutions are required, we employ a residual free indicator to generate the reduced basis space.
 We review the residual free indicator following the presentation in \cite{Chen2019resfree}.